rust-lang/book/second-edition/src/ch15-02-deref.md

   `{integer}`
 ```

-Comparing a reference to a number with a number isn’t allowed because they’re
+Comparing a number and a reference to a number isn’t allowed because they’re
 different types.
-We have to use `*` to follow the reference to the value it’s
+We must use `*` to follow the reference to the value it’s
 pointing to.

 ### Using `Box<T>` Like a Reference

 We can rewrite the code in Listing 15-6 to use a `Box<T>` instead of a
-reference, and the de-reference operator will work the same way as shown in
+reference, and the dereference operator will work the same way as shown in
 Listing 15-7:

 <span class="filename">Filename: src/main.rs</span>